hardik7e/hardik7e/README.md

 ### :octocat: About me

-- I am a 3rd year student persuing **Bachelors of Technology** course in Civil Engineering from **IIT Guwahati.**
+- I am a Final year student persuing **Bachelors of Technology** course in Civil Engineering from **IIT Guwahati.**
 - My preferred programming language is **C++**.
-Also I am interested in Machine Learning.
+Also I am interested in Web Development.
-- I am currently learning ML and Deep Learning to build a project based on Object identification.
-- I learnt about open source and HacktoberFest recently and hence I have just started with a very few Pull Requests submissions.
-Hope to learn a lot from the Github Tech Community
+- Open Source Contributer at Kurakoo
 - 📫 How to reach me: https://www.linkedin.com/in/sensei9717/

 <br/>